 This does not have to stop at visual accessories.
 As noted in equippables:

-A song NFT could have as a resource a music base with a fixed beat, but slots for vocals, drums, synth, effect, even a slot for a visualization - perhaps even for some runnable p5.js code.
+A song NFT could have as an asset a music base with a fixed beat, but slots for vocals, drums, synth, effect, even a slot for a visualization - perhaps even for some runnable p5.js code.

-Not only is this really cool in the context of paying royalties to anyone who contributed to a song's creation with their own stem, but we can take it further: the song itself, or maybe just a single stem can be made equippable on the base resource of a metaverse land.
+Not only is this really cool in the context of paying royalties to anyone who contributed to a song's creation with their own stem, but we can take it further: the song itself, or maybe just a single stem can be made equippable on the catalog asset of a metaverse land.

 That way, whoever enters this land gets it played as a soundtrack of the area, background music.
 The music is thus compatible not just with its own project, or the issuer's associated projects, but with any project that can be launched on RMRK standards.